calvbore/zk-hello-world-noir/README.md

 <img src="https://github.com/user-attachments/assets/3ec3afaf-be74-4e63-83d3-137fecc3ad03" width="500">

-When you're ready click the `Commit` button and your secret commitment will be added to the merkle tree in `YourContract`.
+When you're ready click the `Commit` button and your secret commitment will be added to the merkle tree in `ZKMerkleTree`.
 You can click on the `Commit Info:` heading below to expand and see your commitment information.
 Click on the `Copy to Clipboard` button to copy it to your clipboard.

 Now your secret is hidden in the smart contract's merkle root.
 You're the only one that knows this secret!